bevyengine/bevy-website/content/learn/book/welcome/setup/_index.md

 ### Create a new Rust project

 First, navigate to a folder where you want to create your new project.
-Then, run the following command to create a new folder containing our rust executable project:
+Then, run the following command to create (and then navigate to) a new folder containing our rust executable project:

 ```sh
 cargo new my_bevy_game
 cd my_bevy_game
 ```

+If you already have a folder that you'd like to use, use `cargo init` from within that folder instead.

 Now run `cargo run` to build and run your project.
 You should see `Hello, world!` printed to your terminal.
 Open the `my_bevy_game` folder in your code editor of choice and take some time to look through the files.